gvwilson/thirdbit/_posts/2015/2015-11-09-daddy-why-dont-you-ever-laugh.md

   and it was every bit as unhealthy.
-  And of course when email withdrawal made me twitchy I started making more mistakes, which meant more things went wrong, which made me feel even more that I had to get online and sort it all out&mdash;all of it, whether it was important or not, and my family paid the price.
+  And of course when email withdrawal made me twitchy I started making more mistakes, which meant more things went wrong, which made me feel even more that I had to get online and sort it all out–all of it, whether it was important or not, and my family paid the price.
 </p>